jonasjohansson/nava.community/pages/tour-de-lux.md

 _What is a Beamer Bike?_

-Not sure if that name exists, but what we mean is bike with space for projector, computer and battery.
-[Watch this video of VJ Suave](https://vimeo.com/141932372) to better understand.
+Not sure if that name exists, but what we mean are bikes with space for projector, computer and battery.
+[Watch this video of VJ Suave](https://vimeo.com/141932372) for a better understanding.

 _Why is the monetary compensation not higher?_